nostoc/sanitizor/module-ballerinax-supabase/README.md

 ## Overview

-[Supabase](https://supabase.com/) is an open-source Firebase alternative that provides a complete backend-as-a-service platform with real-time databases, authentication, instant APIs, edge functions, and storage solutions for modern applications.
+[Supabase](https://supabase.com/) is an open-source Firebase alternative that provides a complete backend-as-a-service platform with PostgreSQL database, authentication, real-time subscriptions, edge functions, and storage capabilities for building modern applications.

 The `ballerinax/supabase` package offers APIs to connect and interact with [Supabase API](https://supabase.com/docs/reference/api) endpoints, specifically based on a recent version of the API.
 ## Setup guide

-To use the Supabase connector, you must have access to the Supabase API through a [Supabase project](`https://supabase.com/docs`) and obtain API keys.
-If you do not have a Supabase account, you can sign up for one [here](`https://supabase.com/`).
+To use the Supabase connector, you must have access to the Supabase API through a [Supabase project](https://supabase.com/docs) and obtain an API key.
+If you do not have a Supabase account, you can sign up for one [here](https://supabase.com).

 ### Step 1: Create a Supabase Account

-1. Navigate to the [Supabase website](`https://supabase.com/`) and sign up for an account or log in if you already have one.
+1. Navigate to the [Supabase website](https://supabase.com) and sign up for an account or log in if you already have one.

 2. Create a new project or select an existing project.
 API access is available on all Supabase plans, including the free tier.

-### Step 2: Generate API Keys
+### Step 2: Generate an API Key

 1. Log in to your Supabase account and navigate to your project dashboard.

-2. In the left sidebar, go to Settings and then select API.
+2. In the left sidebar, click on Settings, then select API from the settings menu.

-3. In the API settings page, you will find your project's API keys including the `anon` public key and `service_role` secret key.
+3. In the API settings page, you will find your project API keys including the `anon public` key and `service_role` key under the Project API keys section.

-4. Copy the appropriate API key based on your use case - use the `anon` key for client-side operations or the `service_role` key for server-side operations with full access.

 > **Tip:** You must copy and store this key somewhere safe.
 It won't be visible again in your account settings for security reasons.
 ## Quickstart